 Many right wing initiatives are deceptively written to mask the harmful impact they would have to our communities.
-Research and Reports houses our own investigative work and critiques of dangerous ballot measures as well as links to useful information prepared by other organizations.
+Research & Analysis houses our own investigative work and critiques of dangerous ballot measures as well as links to useful information prepared by other organizations.

 - Tim Eyman’s “advisory votes” are really costly, deceptive, and unconstitutional push polls: An in-depth examination of Eyman’s scheme to require automatic, nonbinding public votes on new or recovered revenue (October 30th, 2013).

 - Initiative 917 on the rocks: Background and timeline of the spectacular implosion of Tim Eyman’s 2006 initiative (released July 2006)